openfaas/openfaas.github.io/_posts/2019-04-09-openfaas-cloudrun.md

 > What does that mean for you and me?

-It means that we can deploy functions in containers to GCP and run them up to certain limits without incurring any billing costs.
+It means that we can deploy functions in containers to GCP and run them [up to certain limits](https://cloud.google.com/run/pricing) without incurring costs.
 I thought it would be worth kicking the tires by deploying one of the OpenFaaS functions I developed in my latest introductory post on [OpenFaaS Cloud & GitLab](https://www.openfaas.com/blog/openfaas-cloud-gitlab/).

 You may already be familiar with OpenFaaS - Serverless Functions Made Simple.
 I started the project in December 2016 out of a desire to run serverless-style workloads on any cloud without fear of getting locked-in.
 For that reason OpenFaaS builds Docker or OCI-format container images.